apoelstra/blog-posts/2020-10-27--schnorr-tricks-1.md

 but open-ended predicates like "any transaction whose outputs are less than 1 BTC" are out of the question.

-It turns out this sort of covenant can't work, for a technical reason: the of the transaction data that `CHECKSIG` checks always includes the txid of the previous transaction, which is a hash of (among other things) the covenant script itself.
+It turns out this sort of covenant can't work, for a technical reason: the transaction data that `CHECKSIG` checks always includes the txid of the previous transaction, which is a hash of (among other things) the covenant script itself.
 (This isn't quite true because of the `SIGHASH_SINGLE` bug but for our purposes this